Frederic Kipping

-(Frederic) Stanley Kipping FRS (16 August 1863 – 1 May 1949) was an English chemist.
-He undertook much of the pioneering work on silicon polymers and coined the term silicone.
+(Frederic) Stanley Kipping FRS (16 August 1863 – 1 May 1949) was an English chemist, who undertook much of the pioneering work on silicon polymers and coined the term silicone.

 Life

 He was born in Salford, Lancashire, England, the son of James Kipping, a Bank of England official, and Julia Du Val, a daughter of painter Charles Allen Du Val.
 He was educated at Manchester Grammar School before enrolling in 1879 at Owens College (now Manchester University) for an external degree from the University of London.
-After working for the local gas company for a short time he went in 1886 to Germany to work under William Henry Perkin, Jr. in the laboratories of Adolf von Baeyer at Munich University.
+After working for the local gas company for a short time he went in 1886 to Germany to work under William Henry Perkin, Jr. in the laboratories of Adolf von Baeyer at the Ludwig-Maximilians-Universität München.

 Back in England, he took a position as demonstrator for Perkin, who had been appointed professor at Heriot-Watt College, Edinburgh.
 In 1890, Kipping was appointed chief demonstrator in chemistry for the City and Guilds of London Institute, where he worked for the chemist Henry Edward Armstrong.
-In 1897 he moved to University College, Nottingham as professor of the chemistry department, and became the first newly endowed Sir Jesse Boot professor of chemistry at the university in 1928.
+In 1897, he moved to University College, Nottingham as professor of the chemistry department, and became the first newly endowed Sir Jesse Boot professor of chemistry at the university in 1928.
 He remained there until his retirement in 1936.

 Achievements

 Kipping undertook much of the pioneering work into the development of silicon polymers (silicones) at Nottingham.
 He pioneered the study of the organic compounds of silicon (organosilicon) and coined the term silicone.
 His research formed the basis for the worldwide development of the synthetic rubber and silicone-based lubricant industries.
 He also co-wrote, with Perkin, a standard textbook on organic chemistry (Organic Chemistry, Perkin and Kipping, 1894).

 He was awarded the Longstaff Medal (now Longstaff Prize) by the Chemistry Society (now Royal Society of Chemistry) in 1909.

-He was elected a Fellow of the Royal Society in June, 1897.
+He was elected a Fellow of the Royal Society in June 1897.
 He was awarded their Davy Medal in 1918 and delivered their Bakerian Lecture in 1936 and was awarded a Royal Society Bakerian Medal in the same year.

 In 2004, he was inducted into the University of Akron's International Rubber Science Hall of Fame.